Class-actions still a reality for U.S. financial firms with bad press

 But the bank is fighting some customers in federal court in Utah over their attempts to take legal action against it.

+“I don’t think that (vote) is going to change our case at all,” said Steven Christensen, an attorney at Christensen Young & Associates who represents the plaintiffs in the Utah case.
+A hearing on Wells Fargo’s motion to compel arbitration is set for Oct.
+31, he said.

-Lawyers involved in that case did not respond to calls.
-A Wells Fargo spokesman declined to comment on how the bank would respond to the Senate move.
+A Wells Fargo spokesman declined to comment on the case or on how the bank would respond to the Senate move.

 The agreements offer customers a limited opportunity to opt out of the arbitration requirement.